Pulkit3108/COVID-19-Data-Fetcher-and-Notifier/README.md

 Also we wrote a condition regarding corona cases so that we can show places with different color markers(easyto identify).
 Also we set interval for updating the data set to 20 sec.
 Checkout the screenshot rohanmap.jpeg
+The red marker indicate the places where the virus become severe !